microsoft/Power-Fx/src/tests/Microsoft.PowerFx.Core.Tests/ExpressionTestCases/README.md

 These tests are run with different configurations of features and parser options.
-Most tests are not impacted by these differences and should be placed in a top level file with a suffix with no #SKIPFILE directives and few #SEUTP directives for features that are not directly being tested.
+Most tests are not impacted by these differences and should be placed in a top level file with no suffix and few #SEUTP directives for features that are not directly being tested.

 There may be some tests that are sensitive to the configuration.
 These should be broken